chenh1gis/MADE/README.md

      145        N
      156        H

-Note: 1) Please make sure that the 14 codons described in alleles file are exactly consistent with the codon positions selected by our  statistical methods.
-2) Please be aware that if any allele state is missing or its enrichment score is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.
+Note: 1) Please be aware that if any allele state is missing or its enrichment score is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.

 #### Option II : H3N2 HA1 nucleotide sequence file